mutludev/interviewpal/README.md

 ## Features

-- Coming Soon
-- Coming Soon
-- Coming Soon
-- Coming Soon
+- 🍪 Cookie based authentication
+- 📝 Manage interviews (Not implemented yet)
+- 📅 Calendar view (Not implemented yet)
+- 📊 Dashboard (Not implemented yet)
+- 📧 Email notifications (Not implemented yet)
+- 📱 Responsive design and more...

 ## Tech Stack